 Introducing your dog to his crate

 Now you have your training crate, let’s choose a place in the house that is comfortable for your dog.
 For example, not in a drafty place, or by a hot radiator.
-He’ll also prefer somewhere that is quiet and away from distracting doors and windows.
+He’ll also prefer somewhere that is quiet and away from distracting doors, hallways, and windows.

 Once set up, I suggest you throw a blanket or large towel over the top of it so that all sides except the door are covered.
 Next, place a nice soft bed inside, and throw in some of his favorite treats and toys.

 Now you are all set up, it’s time to let your dog in for the first time.
 As with all things that are new, they can seem scary at first.
 Just be patient with him, and he will go in in no time.
 Pups will take to a crate far more readily than an older dog, so you might be able to fast track these steps!
-Your pup might have already been in one with the breeder.
+Your pup might have already been in one in their breeders home.
 If that’s the case, you’re good to go!

 Don’t make a fuss of your dog if he goes in or not, it’s not important at this stage, he will go in when he is ready.
 When he does venture in, he will probably take out some of the goodies you have left for him.
 That’s ok, quietly add a new toy or some more treats.